CREIDU’s Research Focus

 Featuring academic partners from the Burnet Institute, the National Drug and Alcohol Research Centre, the Kirby Institute, Turning Point Alcohol and Drug Centre, the National Drug Research Institute and the School of Population Health at the University of Queensland, the Centre unites Australia’s leading researchers with community organisations, Anex, Harm Reduction Victoria, Hepatitis C Victoria and government, including the ACT Corrections Health Program.

-Burnet’s Associate Professor Margaret Hellard, a Lead Investigator with CREIDU, says the strengthened links forged between researchers also benefits the communities they serve.
+Burnet’s Professor Margaret Hellard, a Lead Investigator with CREIDU, said the strengthened links forged between researchers also benefits the communities they serve.

 “The Centre’s focus is to increase our knowledge about IDU and its health and social effects, so ultimately we can identify ways to prevent or reduce the severity of health and social outcomes through policy and practice.“ she said.